 - Add Cheese: The grated Montasio cheese is added to the potatoes and onions, the mixture is stir-fried until the cheese melts and forms a crispy crust.

-Types of Frico
+Types of Frica

 - Frico con Erbe: Herbs such as parsley or sage are added to the base mixture to give the dish an aromatic touch.